 For illustration, the diagrams show the area-interviewer allocations for the first 6 areas.
 The areas are considered as sequential numbers in a circle, with the final area - area 120 - neighbouring the first area - area 1.
 Each box represents an area and the numbers within each box represent the interviewers working within that area (numbers from 1 to 240).
-The simplest case - CASE 1 - is where two interviewers work in each area, with each interviewer working only in one area (Diagram 1).
+The simplest case - Case 1 - is where two interviewers work in each area, with each interviewer working only in one area (Diagram 1).
 In this case, there is no overlap in neighbouring areas with respect to the interviewers working within them.

 This in fact represents a purely hierarchical model, with individuals nested in interviewers which in turn are nested in areas.
+For scenarios with an equal number of interviewers and areas these two variables are confounded.